 Closest to the artist are the manager, booking agent and music publisher.

-Publishers tend to come into the picture later, once an artist is represented by management or is releasing music that’s showing promise.
+Publishers tend to come into the picture later, once an artist is represented by management or is releasing music that’s showing promise beyond the digital scope.

-‘The Core’ is the group of people that is closest to the artist.
-Often the manager, agent, and publisher.
-They help build the career of an artist from the ground up, many times starting their collaboration before even an ounce of success has been achieved.
-It is their job to shield the artist from the outside world, to take care of all business affairs in their domain, and to find and involve other people that believe in the artist and want to work for them.
+For the manager, it’s their job to shield the artist from the outside world, to take care of all business affairs in their domain, and to find and involve other people that believe in the artist and want to work for them.

 You’ll find that the most successful artists always have a strong Core group surrounding them.
 People they’ve been with for years, that have all become perfectly aligned and dedicated to a mutual goal – their artist’s success.